affinidi/reference-app-portable-reputation/README.md

 ## Tools & frameworks

-This project is built with **NextJS** framework, which allows you to quickly build applications using TypeScript and **React**.
+This project is built with **NextJS** framework, which allows you to quickly build apps using TypeScript and **React**.
 NextJS has built-in router, server-side rendering, backend support and useful extensions like Next Auth for authenticating via Github and other data providers.
 Read [NextJS docs](https://nextjs.org/docs/getting-started), [React docs](https://reactjs.org/docs/getting-started.html).

 We also use **Styled Components**, **Tailwind CSS** and Bootstrap Grid to build the UI.